 UX designers on the other hand use a tool called a wireframe.
 It conserves time and creates effective designs.
 There are loads of adequate prototyping tools such as Mockplus, and Balsamiq.
 They include styling options, and the last tool is Axure with complex functionalities.
 Mockplus has an added advantage, it has many ways to test and preview ongoing projects.
 It is extraordinarily helpful during the testing of the projects.

 This was the third major difference between UI and UX design.

 You can learn each and every concept of UI and UX by doing a UI/UX design course.

 UI and UX design are both equally important in the making of a website or a mobile application.
 But they are like totally different worlds.

 Which one do you like the most?
-Which do you think will make you interesting in designing?
+Which do you think will make you interested in designing?

-You can also choose from many designing and marketing courses here.
+You can also choose from many design and marketing courses here.

 If you have any further questions feel free to contact us by filling out the form.
 We will be glad to hear from you.